LazarusID/embedded-life/README.md

 Another terminal window is open for managing git.

 Start your favorite editor in the folder, with the appropriate plugins for C++ programming.
 I'm using VS Code, but Atom, vi and emacs are also viable contenders.

+# Using Branches

+To facilitate using this in a workshop, there are three branches provided:

+1. `master` contains a valid starting environment for any of the supported languages.
+It has just enough content to start coding Conway's Game of Life, with a failing test that needs to be fixed.
+1. `solution` contains a working implementation of Conway's Game of Life.
+It includes a working set of rules and a board implementation.
+At this point they don't contain a final program which implements the repeating life cycles of the game.
+1. `displaytests` contains a shell of the game implementation, as well as a first passing test and an example mock.
+Content about programming mocks should start here.